karlzakhary/rootkit/README.md

 insmod rootkit.ko
 ./client
 ```
-* How to use compile client:
+* How to use compiled client:
 ```
 ./client [-s PID_TO_HIDE] [-h PID_TO_UNHIDE] [-c]